ryanmcafee/flavorize/docs/providers/Azure.md

     ./provision.sh

-The provision shell script will utilize terraform to provision a Kubernetes cluster along with some kubernetes components if you have them configured in terraform.tfvars.
+The provision shell script will utilize terraform to provision a Kubernetes cluster along with some kubernetes components if you have them configured in customizations/terraform.tfvars.
 The provision script will also output the kube_config in the untracked credentials folder.
 The kubeconfig file will grant you access to kubernetes cluster and allow you to run additional commands by utilizing kubectl.
 Make sure to keep the kube_config safe at all times!

 You will need to manually set the environment variable for the kubeconfig variable in order for kubectl to work.